Flight-Free-UK/flight_free_uk_website/source/posts/what-has-aviation-got-to-do-with-climate-change.html.markdown

 When we consider that the recommended sustainable footprint is just 2.3 tonnes per year, each, we quickly see that there simply isn’t any room for flights once we have included the things that are essential to living, such as food, shelter and warmth.

 If we are to move to a low-carbon society, cutting out non-essential sources of emissions will be vital, and for most people, that’s flights.

+#### Non-CO2 emissions

+Flying also generates NOx and water vapour in the form of contrails.
+Also radiative forcing means that emissions at altitude are likely to be two-three times higher than emissions at ground level.
+Greenhouse gas emissions stay in the atmosphere for a lot longer than the duration of your flight.

+#### Global climate justice

+The communities around the world that have done the least to cause the climate crisis are the ones suffering the most, and this injustice is even more stark when it comes to aviation.
+Just 5% of the global population flies in any given year, 1% of people produce 50% of aviation emissions, yet we all suffer the consequences of rising greenhouse gas emissions.

+#### What about travel?

+Some people argue that the benefits of flying outweigh the harm, because travel gives us so much.
+That is true – travel does give us a lot of benefits – but it’s also true that travel and tourism can be extractive rather than beneficial to the places we go to.

+Not flying doesn’t mean not travelling, and there are plenty of places we can still access without getting on a plane, and have a much more enriching experience doing it.
+See our [Destination Inspiration](/how_to/#destination-inspiration) pages for ideas.